MrRoss256/rabbitmq-website/docs/oauth2-examples-multiresource.md

 ## AMQP clients and management users registered in same OAuth 2.0 server but with different audience

 RabbitMQ is configured with two OAuth2 resources one called `rabbit_prod` and another `rabbit_dev`.
 For example purposes, let's say, the production team refer to RabbitMQ with the `rabbit_prod` audience.
 And the development team with the `rabbit_dev` audience.
-As both teams are registered in the same OAuth2 server you are going to configure its settings such as `jwks_url` at the root level so that both resources share the same configuration.
+As both teams are registered in the same OAuth2 server you are going to configure its settings such as `jwks_uri` at the root level so that both resources share the same configuration.

 In the past, RabbitMQ imposed a restriction where the scopes had to be prefixed with the name of the resource/audience.
 For instance, if `resource_server_id` was `rabbitmq1`, all scopes had to be prefixed with the value `rabbitmq1`, for example `rabbitmq1.tag:administrator`.